Enviromental assets

 Map showing Conservation Covenant area

-As part of the subdivision, process a Vegetation Management Agreement for conservation-oriented property management is being drawn up for the adjacent area of Rokeby Hills bushland.
-It is anticipated that the Agreement will be finalised by late 2009.
-This is subject to ongoing negotiation.
+As part of the subdivision process, a Vegetation Management Agreement for conservation-oriented property management has been drawn up for the adjacent area of Rokeby Hills bushland.

 The operation of the Agreement will result in: